 6. Don’t ignore questions from your lender or broker.

-A pre-approval offer from a lender is based on an evaluation of your credit, income, debt and assets.
-If those things significantly change before final approval, the offer might not stand.
-Keep these few things in mind during the process, and to help to ensure you close your loan and get to move into your new home!
+A pre-approval offer from a lender is based on an initial evaluation of your credit, income, debt and assets.
+If those things change before final approval or cannot be verified, the loan will likely not close.
+Stay focused on the long game during the process to help ensure you close your loan and get to move into your new home!

 Ready to buy your next home or property?
 Want to lock in a low rate & monthly savings with a refinance?
 Work with a Local Mortgage Broker!